Edgio/Edge-Functions-Examples/README.md

 1. Ensure you meet the prerequisites.
 2. Clone the repository to your local machine.
 3. Run `npm install` in the repository directory.
+4. Update the `team` parameter in `edgio.config.js` file to match your Edgio console team slug.

 ## Getting Started